jhorback/Harbor-Old/Harbor.UI/Scripts/app/Readme.md

 ## Methods

 ### context.create()
 Creates a new container.

-## Context Methods

-### register(name, value)
-Registers an object with the container.
-Value can be any object or a constructor/factory function.

-### get(name)
-Retrieves the dependency.

-### call(method, args, context)
-A utility method for satisfying the dependencies of a method directly.
-The context will be applied to the method call -> 'this'

-### instantiate(constructor, args)
-Calls the constructor which can also be the name of a registered dependency.
+See the documentation in the context service.